 - Nurses orchestrate resources and care across departments, digitize clinical workflows, and enable coordinated care with instant access to people and patient information.

-- Administrators securely communicate with clinicians and across all hospital staff, share important announcements across the organization, and collaborate in one place.
+- Administrators securely communicate with clinicians and all hospital staff, share important announcements across the organization, and collaborate in one place.

 - IT professionals ensure clinicians and staff have a secure and compliant way to communicate and collaborate with built-in manageability features like eDiscovery, audit reports, and data loss prevention.